 - Chill the dough for at least one hour (and up to 1 day) in the refrigerator.
 Cookies will be very flat if the dough is not cold– so don’t skip this step.

 - Preheat oven to 325°F (163°C).
 Line a cookie sheet with parchment paper or a silicone baking mat.
 Roll 2 teaspoons of dough into a ball and place onto prepared sheet.
 Bake for 9 minutes and let cool on cookie sheet for a minute or two before transferring to a wire rack.

 - While the cookies are cooling, prepare the pumpkin frosting.
 Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese, butter, pumpkin, and spices on medium speed until creamy.
 Add 2 – 2 and 1/2 cups of sifted confectioners sugar depending how sweet you’d like it.
-If frosting is much too thin, add in the flour to thicken it.
+If frosting is much too thin, add in the heat-treated flour to thicken it.
 Add salt to cut the sweetness, if you prefer.

 - Spread a generous amount of frosting on the underside of a cooled cookie and sandwich another cookie on top.
 Cookies stay fresh for up to 5 days in an airtight container in the refrigerator.

 - Make Ahead & Freezing Instructions: You can prepare the cookies and filling 2 days in advance– keep the cookies covered tightly at room temperature and the filling covered tightly in the refrigerator.
 Cookies freeze well, up to 2-3 months.
 Thaw overnight in the refrigerator before enjoying.